Bull (album): Reception

-RPM listed Bull as their No. 1 album to watch on February 29 1992.
-The album reached No. 9 in Canada's Top 10 selling albums by the first week of March 1992.
+RPM listed Bull as their No. 1 album to watch, on February 29 1992.
+The album had reached No. 9 in Canada's Top 10 selling albums by the first week of March 1992.
 The Ottawa Citizen reviewed it as their "top release".
 The Gazette noted that "there is more of everything—sex, danceability, power chords, smooth balladry, samples, with singer Drew Ling's insinuating voice living up to its owner's name."
 The Globe and Mail wrote: "Bootsauce bounds all over the musical map, mulching early Pink Floyd sci-fi rock with Public Enemy-styled rapping ('Touching Cloth'), emulating Extreme on the ballad 'What Cha' Need', resurrecting Dr. John on the New Orleans-styled 'Dog Pound', and paying tribute to Sly and the Family Stone."
 The album peaked at No. 17 on C95 FM's Top 30 Countdown in April 1992.
 The Edmonton Journal determined that "assertive hard rock lays the foundation for snippets of soul falsetto, New Orleans gumbo and busy, Frank Zappa-ish orchestration."

 "Love Monkey #9" was the album's highest-charting single.
 It peaked at No. 42 on the RPM100 Hit Tracks for three weeks in March 1992, spending a total of 12 weeks on the chart.
 "Watcha' Need" was on the RPM100 for seven weeks, peaking at No. 51 for two weeks in June.
 "Big, Bad & Groovy" charted for five weeks, peaking at No. 65 for two weeks in September.
 The album peaked at No. 22, charting for 23 weeks from February to August.